Tobe opens the door to the women of the town on the day of the funeral, and then he leaves by the back door.

-This deathliness covers the curtains, which are "of a faded rose color," and the light covers are "rose-colored" (5.4).
+This "pall of the tomb" covers the curtains, which are "of a faded rose color," and the light covers are "rose-colored" (5.4).

 It even colors the old, silver shaving-kit on the dressing table.

-Also on the dressing table we have a collar (in those days most men's shirts had removable collars), and a tie.
+On the dressing table they see a collar (in those days most men's shirts had removable collars), and a tie.

-He's wearing a smile and his body looks like it "had once lain in the attitude of embrace" (5.6).
+He's wearing a smile—or, rather, the grimace of a skeleton—and his body looks like it "had once lain in the attitude of embrace" (5.6).

 We'll quote the next little bit for you: "[B]ut now the long sleep that outlasts love, that conquers even the grimace of love, had cuckolded him" (5.6).

-Let's take a closer look at this line: the "sleep that outlasts love" is death, right?
-To cuckold is to cheat on your significant other.
+Let's take a closer look at this line: the "sleep that outlasts love" is death, and "to cuckold" is to cheat you your (male) partner.
 So, we think the basic meaning of the passage is that death has finally cheated on him with Emily and/or that Emily has cheated on Homer with death.

 There isn't much left of Homer.